A Report Found That Some Baby Foods Are "Tainted" With Toxic Metals & Here's What Parents Need To Know

 What Are Baby Food Manufacturers Saying?

-At least one baby food brand is pushing back on Healthy Babies Bright Futures' report.
-In a statement to Romper, a spokesperson for Gerber, which was among the brands included in the investigation, says it wouldn't be possible to remove 100% of all arsenic, lead, mercury. and cadmium.
-"Given their natural occurrence in our soil and water, many food safety and agricultural experts suggest that it is not feasible to achieve a 'zero' level of these elements — even in homemade foods made from organic ingredients," the spokesperson tells Romper.
+In a 2019 statement to Romper, a spokesperson for Gerber, which was among the brands included in the investigation, said it wouldn't be possible to remove 100% of all arsenic, lead, mercury. and cadmium.
+"Given their natural occurrence in our soil and water, many food safety and agricultural experts suggest that it is not feasible to achieve a 'zero' level of these elements — even in homemade foods made from organic ingredients," the spokesperson said at the time.

-Although the idea of consuming even trace amounts toxic metals like arsenic sounds scary, their naturally occurring presence in water, soil, and air may make it nearly unavoidable.
-While there are no definitive guidelines regarding arsenic in food, the Environmental Protection Agency has established 10 parts per billion as the "allowable" level for arsenic in drinking water, according to the U.S. Centers for Disease Control and Prevention.
+The FDA has also warned that toxic metals like arsenic, lead, and mercury, “have been shown to lead to illness, impairment, and in high doses, death.”
+But while the idea of consuming even trace amounts of toxic metals like arsenic sounds scary, their naturally occurring presence in water, soil, and air may make them difficult to avoid.
+While there are no definitive guidelines regarding arsenic in food, the Environmental Protection Agency (EPA) has established 10 parts per billion as the "allowable" level for arsenic in drinking water, according to the U.S. Centers for Disease Control and Prevention.

 What Can Parents Do?